adlytaibi/hvac/README.md

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/04_Demo_progress.gif)

-8. `Monthly` averages are calculated for inside/outside temperatures and humidity
+8. `Monthly view` averages are calculated for inside/outside temperatures and humidity

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/05_Demo_chart_monthly.png)

-9. Selecting a month will take you to a `weekly` view with average values per week
+9. Selecting a month will take you to a `Weekly view` with average values per week

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/06_Demo_chart_weekly.png)

-10. Selecting a week will take you to a `daily` view with average values for per day
+10. Selecting a week will take you to a `Daily view` with average values for per day

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/07_Demo_chart_daily.png)

-11. Selecting a day will take you to an `hourly` view which represents raw values as they were collected as well as showing the heating/cooling runtime of the HVAC system
+11. Selecting a day will take you to an `Hourly view` which represents raw values as they were collected as well as showing the heating/cooling runtime of the HVAC system

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/08_Demo_chart_hourly.png)

-12. At any time you can jump to today's view with the home button.
+12. At any time you can jump to `Today's view` with the home button.
+You can quickly jump to next/previous days

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/09_Demo_chart_today.png)

 13. Finally, the demonstration data can be deleted when you're done staring at it.
 This will bring you back to the setup view as in (5).

     ![](https://raw.githubusercontent.com/adlytaibi/ss/master/hvac/10_Demo_chart_delete.png)

+14. Cron file is conveniently provided here `hvac/web/cron/hvac` to run from the Docker host.
+Drop the Docker section of the command if you're running without Docker.

 ## Further reading
 * [Docker Compose](https://docs.docker.com/compose/)